What is Digital Content Creation? | Autodesk

 See how content pipelines for e-commerce can be run efficiently with Autodesk tools.

-Digital content creation software such as Autodesk Maya, Bifrost, 3ds Max and Flame can enable artists to conceptualise, design and create animations (US site) or VFX from scratch.
+Digital content creation software such as Autodesk Maya, Bifrost, 3ds Max, and Flame can enable artists to conceptualize, design, and create animations or VFX from scratch.

-Digital content creation tools such as nonlinear digital editing software can be used to cut, mix and assemble raw footage with animation (US site), VFX and more.
-Software for audio editing and postproduction processes provide aspects such as colour grading and sound mixing.
-Artists in VFX or animation benefit from using digital content creation software such as Maya and 3ds Max for 3D modelling, MotionBuilder for 3D animation and Arnold for rendering.
+Digital content creation tools such as nonlinear digital editing software can be used to cut, mix, and assemble raw footage with animation, VFX, and more.
+Software for audio editing and postproduction processes provide aspects such as color grading and sound mixing.
+Artists in VFX or animation benefit from using digital content creation software such as Maya and 3ds Max for 3D modeling, MotionBuilder for 3D animation, and Arnold for rendering.

-Most films and programmes these days are captured digitally, so their footage is stored digitally in cameras and external storage systems.
-At the same time, VFX and animation studios work on sequences or shots, and Foley artists capture sound effects digitally – all internal and external teams are working with the production to execute the director’s vision.
+Most movies and shows these days are captured digitally, so their footage is stored digitally in cameras and external storage systems.
+At the same time, VFX and animation studios work on sequences or shots, and Foley artists capture sound effects digitally—all internal and external teams are working with the production to execute the director’s vision.